-Join Ben Long for an in-depth discussion in this video Basic camera anatomy, part of Shooting with the Canon 60D.
+Join Ben Long for an in-depth discussion in this video Basic camera anatomy, part of Canon 60D Essential Training.

 Before we go any further, we need to get some basic terminology out of the way.
 Now, a lot of what I'm going to explain here may seem pretty cut and dry, but it's important that we're all on the same page when talking about specific parts of the camera.
 So let's take kind of a high level overview, a look at all of the various features and controls that are situated on the outside of the camera.
 We're going to take it from the top and look at the top of the camera here.
 I have my Shutter button, I have my LCD Status Screen, various control buttons right here behind this Control Wheel, which turns.